 CH4 growth rates decreased significantly in some years, including 1992, when negative values were recorded in northern high and mid-latitudes.
-However, both hemispheres experienced high growth rates in 1998, caused by higher than average global mean temperature.
+However, both hemispheres experienced high growth rates in 1998, caused by the higher than average global mean temperature.
 The global growth rates were generally low from 1999 to 2006, except during the El Niño event of 2002/2003.
-The global growth rate averaged over the period 1984-1990 was 11.5 ppb/year, but decreased markedly in the 1990s.
-The mean annual absolute increase during last 10 years was 3.7 ppb/year, but in the last six years through 2012, the global mole fraction increased by a total of 35 ppb.
+The global growth rate averaged over the period 1984-1990 was 11.7 ppb/year, but decreased markedly in the 1990s.
+The mean annual absolute increase during the last 10 years was 3.8 ppb/year, but in the last seven years through 2013, the global mole fraction increased by 5.6 ppb/year.

-CH_4 mole fractions vary seasonally, being relatively high in winter and low in summer.
-Unlike CO_2 , the seasonal amplitudes of CH_4 are large, not only in the Northern Hemisphere but also in southern high and mid-latitudes which are associated with methane sinks.
+CH4 mole fractions vary seasonally, being relatively high in winter and low in summer.
+Unlike CO2, the seasonal amplitudes of CH4 are large, not only in the

+Northern Hemisphere but also in southern high and mid-latitudes which are associated with methane sinks.
 In southern low latitudes, a distinct secondary maximum in boreal winter overlies the annual cycle.